How to avoid the 7 Titanic mistakes of communication

 Ignoring the X-factor: Typically, only about 10 per cent of an iceberg is visible.
 In the Titanic’s case, another 70 million tonnes of rock-hard Greenland ice sat below the waterline.
 What we often do not recognise are those people around us who will help us achieve our ambitions.
 Is your team as inspired or as well-functioning as it should be?
 Is it structured to meet the needs of your audiences?
 Do you provide employees with the training, coaching, equipment and encouragement to excel?

 Not acting strategically: Developing strategy takes time, expertise and resources, which is counter-intuitive for these fast-paced times where agility and snap decisions are the go.
-But, as we outline in SMART™, the foundation to successful communications is a strategic plan.
+But the foundation to successful communications is a strategic plan.
 Disorganisation is death.

 Going scattergun: Which is the product of not being strategic.
 This means jumping at every shiny new toy.
 Sometimes you will get results, but most of the time it means missing the mark.
 Going scattergun shows up your naivety and puts you on a direct path to a Titanic disaster, maybe to your own career as those around you wonder what the heck is your plan.